amine-baaa/gruntwork-terraform-on-premise-cloud-aws-wan/README.md

 - Each user is assigned specific permissions within the Security account, which allow them to assume roles in the target accounts (`prod` or `stage`).
 - The Security account provides a single point of control for managing access across multiple environments.
 - Strong isolation between environments (`prod` and `stage`) prevents accidental or malicious actions from impacting production systems.

+ ---
+### GDPR

+This architecture ensures compliance with GDPR Chapter V by keeping personal data stored and processed entirely within the EU region and by performing traffic inspection within each region.
+Specifically:

+- **Complete Isolation**: The **Production EU Segment** is entirely separate from the **Production US Segment**, with no network connectivity between them.
+Since these segments are fully isolated, data cannot flow from the EU to the US.

+- **Regional Inspection**: Each region implements its own **Inspection VPCs**, ensuring that all traffic inspection and security controls occur locally.
+This means that EU data is inspected and managed solely within the EU region, without involving any resources or networks from other regions.

+- **Data Residency Assurance**: By segregating environments at the network level and performing regional inspections, the architecture guarantees that all EU data is stored, processed (compute), and secured within the EU region, meeting GDPR's data residency requirements.

+This design allows companies to store, process, and inspect personal data exclusively within the EU, preventing any unintended transfers outside the region and helping them comply with GDPR Chapter V regulations on international data movement.